gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 ```
 > TODO: Link to implementation

 We do a bit of converting back and forth from standard to diagonal space and we handle multiple ranges for each for each sensor set.
-Otherwise it's the same as the previous version.
+Otherwise, it's the same as the previous version.

 ### 5.4.
 Summary and Performance: Range Exclusion